ChineduGboof/ft_irc/README.md

 ## Step for Implementing the Server

-- Validate the port and password arguments.
+- Validate the port and password arguments. => (done)
-- Handle any exceptions that may occur during the validation process.
+- Handle any exceptions that may occur during the validation process.   => (done)
-- If the arguments are valid, proceed with the server implementation.
+- If the arguments are valid, proceed with the server implementation.   => (done)
-- Use the validated port and password to configure the IRC server.
+- Use the validated port and password to configure the IRC server.  => (partly done)
-- Start the server and listen for incoming connections.
+- Start the server and listen for incoming connections.     => (partly done)
-- Handle any errors or exceptions that may occur during the server's execution.
+- Handle any errors or exceptions that may occur during the server's execution. => (ongoing)